Privacy notice - applying for a home

 The Wheatley Group Data Protection Officer is Ranald Brown who can be contacted on #firstname.lastname@example.org.

-The Registered Social Landlords (RSLs) within Wheatley Group include Glasgow Housing Association, Dunedin Canmore, Cube Housing Association, Loretto Housing, West Lothian Housing Partnership and Barony Housing Association
+The Registered Social Landlords (RSLs) within Wheatley Group include Glasgow Housing Association, Dunedin Canmore, Loretto Housing, West Lothian Housing Partnership and Dumfries & Galloway Housing Partnership.

 What we need

-When you make a housing options application and/or submit a housing application form to any RSL within Wheatley Group we will ask you for the following personal information:
+When you submit an application for housing on MyHousing we will ask you for the following personal information:

 - your full name (and proof of your identity/photo ID)